AliciaFZhang/USBreweryList/README.md

 **_npm start_**: start the front end and back end of this project under the clients and server folder.

+The .env file in clients folder should includes a variable REACT_APP_GOOGLE_TOKEN holding the google map API key and the .env file in server folder saves the BreweryURL, which is https://api.openbrewerydb.org/breweries.

 ## Components

 **Main Page**